claudia1462656918/MSiA-Value-Chain-Project/README.md

 	* Detect any correlation between parameters and consider exclusion of those highly correlated –2 points (planned for the next two weeks)

      * Perform different methods to see variable importance and select those for later model training if necessary  –2 points (planned for the next two weeks)

-    * Train different models that are applicable to the data set –4 points
+    * Train different models that are applicable to the data set –4 points (planned for the next two weeks)

    * Interpret each model and select the most efficient and understandable one --2 points